neondatabase/website/content/docs/guides/branch-archiving.md

 ## Identifying archived branches

-Archived branches can be easily identified in the Neon Console.
-On the **Branches** page, archived branches are identified by an archive icon, as shown below:
+Archived branches can be identified by an archive icon on the **Branches** page in the Neon Console:

 ![the archive icon shown on a branch in the branches list page](/docs/guides/archived_branch_icon.png)

-If you select an archived branch on the **Branches** page to view its details, you can find out when the branch was archived:
+If you select an archived branch on the **Branches** page to view its details, you can see when the branch was archived:

 ![the archive status shown on a branch in the branch detail page](/docs/guides/archived_branch_details.png)